 - In the Administration module under Repositories | Repositories | Remote, and click New Remote Repository.

 Set the Package Type to PyPI and enter the Repository Key value.

 The URL and Registry URL settings depend on whether you are proxying the public external PyPI repository, or a PyPI repository hosted on another Artifactory server.

 For a public, external PyPI repository: Change the URL field to

-For a PyPI repository hosted on another Artifactory instance: Set the remote repository's PyPI API URL in both the URL field and the Registry URL field.
+For a PyPI repository hosted on another Artifactory instance: Set the remote repository's PyPI API URL in the Registry URL field.
 For example, to proxy a PyPI repository called "

 python-project" hosted by an Artifactory instance at

-https://my.remote.artifactory/artifactory/, you would set both the URL field and the Registry URL to https://my.remote.artifactory/artifactory/api/pypi/python-project as shown below:
+https://my.remote.artifactory/artifactory/, you would set the Registry URL to https://my.remote.artifactory/artifactory/api/pypi/python-project as shown below: